THUNDER BAY — The boulevard maintenance bylaw will be back before council on Monday for a second round, and this time itcomes with fewer restrictions.

 Resident and boulevard garden advocate Kyla Moore told Newswatch, “there have been incredible improvements” to the second draft.

-“The first draft was so restrictive that like over 90 per cent of the gardens that existed were going to be illegal in some way or have to be completely removed.
+“The first draft was so restrictive that like over 90 per cent of the gardens that existed were going to be illegal in some way, or have to be completely removed.
 So, these new restrictions are going to protect a lot of those gardens that already exist,” Moore said.

 “We have gathered feedback from about 500 folks in the community and we're really excited to incorporate their feedback.
 We found 17 key themes from that.
-We're incorporating at least 11 of those into the updated by-law or proposed by-law,” Thom said.
+We're incorporating at least 11 of those into the updated bylaw or proposed by-law,” Thom said.

-“I wanna be able to say we've got the best Boulevard gardening by law in Ontario.
+“I wanna be able to say we've got the best boulevard gardening bylaw in Ontario.
 I wanna be able to brag about it and then I wanna be able to show other cities what we're doing and how we're doing it and encourage them to make those changes too,” Moore said.

 “We're talking like tomatoes and peas and beans and even growing like cucumbers vertically on a trellis.
 In order to produce food, the plant has to grow to its natural height,” she said.

-Moore would like to see some mechanism be put in the by-law that would set a standard height but make an exemption for certain plants to grow passed the one metre as long as it doesn’t create a sight line hazard.
+Moore would like to see some mechanism be put in the bylaw that would set a standard height, but make an exemption for certain plants to grow passed the one metre as long as it doesn’t create a sight line hazard.

-The proposed by-law will also allow permanent planter boxes as long as they are set back by 60 centimetres from curbs, sidewalks, driveway edges, road edges or shoulders.
+The proposed bylaw will also allow permanent planter boxes as long as they are set back by 60 centimetres from curbs, sidewalks, driveway edges, road edges or shoulders.

-Thom said the bylaw will include that planter boxes be made out of “porous materials, but specifically non-treated wood.”
+Thom said the bylaw will allow planter boxes to be made from porous materials, but specifically non-treated wood.

 Moore said planter boxes add another height restriction because planter boxes have an additional 20 to 30 centimetres of soil.

-“With an additional 20 to 30 centimetres of soil, now, you can only grow a plant that are 70 to 80 centimetres tall and you're cutting out like tall kale and asparagus and Brussels sprouts and all kinds of other plants with that.
+“With an additional 20 to 30 centimetres of soil, now, you can only grow a plant that are 70 to 80 centimetres tall and you're cutting out like tall kale and asparagus and brussels sprouts and all kinds of other plants with that."

 Moore said that certain foods will need support structures for food like cages, hoops, and trellis, but the by-law only supports the planter box.